On various tech blogs, I've read quite a bit of excitement about these firefighting drones pioneered in China.

 A plausible scenario: an overloaded multiple socket or a defective appliance produces a spark.
 The spark spreads on the carpet, on the furniture, on the curtains.
 We now have a lot of plastic and foam-containing furniture in our homes, which is why fires spread very, very quickly.

-Fires like these need to be fought from the inside, which is why tall buildings have water connections within them.
+Fires like these have to be fought from the inside, which is why tall buildings have water connections within them.
 It also takes men and women inside the building to go door to door, occasionally knocking them down to save the residents.
-And we also need firefighters on top of the building.
+And it also takes firefighters on top of the building.

 The firefighter drone can't do any of these things yet.